Will-McD/ENSTvisualise/README.md

 A lower Global.nmax value will reduce the computational time, but also reduce the resolution of the images as it outlines the maximum layer of the adaptive mesh allowed.

+Computational time will vary from halo to halo depending on the number of particles within the halo and the density of the halo, a more dense halo will increase the computational time as there will be a greater number of points of enstrophy calculated.
+Therefore there will be a larger vector used to store the enstrophy, density and noise.
+This also implies that there will be more points to smooth and compile when plotting the density weighted enstrophy.